jamiedraws/SASS/Utility.md

 ### Example Using an Interface

-Using a *app* interface, we can use the *flow-break* component and include the mixins that we need.
+Using a *app* interface, we can use the *flow-break* utility and include the mixins that we need.
 For this app, we can use all of the available members to provide an assortment of utility classes.
 ```scss
 // utils
 @use "../utils/flow-break";